henrymiiro/Job-Scheduler/README.md

->Job-Scheduler
+>Job-Scheduler/n
->system that manages job scheduling
+>system that manages job scheduling/n
 >it also manages many other tasks